 General

 The Performance Assurance Framework (the “Framework”) is the overarching framework for the Energy Settlement Performance Assurance Regime.
-The Framework comprises the Performance Assurance Scheme and its operation, the Performance Assurance Committee and its operation, the scope, operation and provision of services to be provided by the Performance Assurance Framework Administrator.
+The Framework comprises the Performance Assurance Scheme and its operation, the Performance Assurance Committee and its operation, the Performance Assurance Administrator Scope, operation and provision of services to be provided by the Performance Assurance Framework Administrator.

 Goal